Who will my Academic Advisor be?

 Consider the following factors when choosing your classes:

-• Consider the times the classes meet.
-It may not be a good idea to schedule all of your classes together.
-Try to spread them out.
-The same is true for trying to have days of the week with “no classes,” which often become days when nothing gets done.
+- Consider the times the classes meet.
+It may not be a good idea to schedule all of your classes together, so try to spread them out.
+The same is true for trying to have days of the week with "no classes," which often become days when nothing gets done.

-• Balance the types of courses you are taking.
-A good mix of math, science, liberal arts, language, and other subject areas makes the first year easier to manage and more interesting.
+- Balance the types of courses you are taking.
+A good blend of math, science, liberal arts, language, and other subject areas makes the first year easier to manage and more interesting.

-• Note the number of hours for which you are registering.
-The recommended course load for beginning full-time students ranges from 12-16 credit hours the first semester.
+- Note the number of hours for which you are registering.
+The recommended course load for beginning full-time students ranges from 12 to 16 credit hours the first semester.

 Should I discuss my concerns about being successful in college coursework with my advisor?

-Yes!
-MSU offers many resources to help you be successful, and your advisor can help you identify what will serve you best.
-MSU offers a special course for entering students to help you become successful in college coursework called College Connections.
 The Office of Tutoring and Academic Support Programs (TASP), located on the first floor of Moffett Library, offers free, drop-in tutoring for all subjects.
-Disability Support Services works with students who have a documented mental or learning disability that may affect classroom performance.
-Talk with your advisor about any of the above options.
+Disability Support Services (DSS) works with students who have a documented mental or learning disability that may affect classroom performance, Talk with your advisor about any of the above options.